jbcodeforce/shift_left_utils/docs/tutorial/migration_ai_lab.md

 ## Prerequisites

 Be sure to have done the [Setup Lab](./setup_lab.md) to get shift_left cli operational.
 For the AI based migration the following needs to be done:

+1. A computer with at least 20GB of Free RAM, with GPU - (All development was done on MAC M3 Pro 36GB )
 1. [Install Ollama](https://ollama.com/download/mac)
 	```sh
 	# Verify the ollama cli: